Eigenvalues of minimal Cantor systems: Continuous eigenvalues of minimal Cantor systems

-Then, from condition (2) of the theorem one deduces that $\vvert \alpha r_n \vvert$ is a Cauchy sequence for the uniform convergence, which achieves the proof. \end{proof}
+Then, condition (2) implies that $\vvert \alpha r_n \vvert$ is a Cauchy sequence for the uniform convergence.
+This achieves the proof. \end{proof}

-\begin{rmrk} In proving that condition (2) implies (1) it has not been used the fact that the diagram was proper.
-So, any Bratteli-Vershik representation of a minimal system $(X,T)$ which satisfies condition (2) of Theorem \ref{theo:nec-suff-cont} has $\lambda=\exp(2i\pi \alpha)$ as one of its continuous eigenvalues. \end{rmrk}
+In proving that (2) implies (1) we used Proposition 12 in \cite{necesariasuficiente} and the definition of the map $r_n$.
+It is worth pointing out that the implication of Proposition 12 that we used does not need the diagram to be proper, it is enough for it to be only a representation, {\it i.e.}, being properly ordered and simple.
+We state this fact as a corollary due to its relevance in examples and applications where the incidence matrices of the corresponding Bratteli-Vershik representation are not necessarily strictly positive.

+\begin{coro} Let $(X,T)$ be a minimal Cantor system given by a Bratteli-Vershik representation $B=\left( V,E,\preceq \right)$.
+If the real number $\alpha$ satisfies condition (2) of Theorem \ref{theo:nec-suff-cont}, then $\lambda=\exp(2i\pi \alpha)$ is a continuous eigenvalue of the system. \end{coro}

-As stated before, conditions \eqref{eq:eta} and \eqref{eq:eta1} allow to compute all possible values of $\alpha$ such that $\lambda=\exp(2i\pi \alpha)$ is a candidate to be a continuous eigenvalue.
+As stated before, conditions \eqref{eq:eta} and \eqref{eq:eta1} allow us to compute all possible values of $\alpha$ such that $\lambda=\exp(2i\pi \alpha)$ is a candidate to be a continuous eigenvalue.
 The main problem is to know whether they really correspond to continuous eigenvalues.
 This is related to the local orders of the Bratteli-Vershik representations and this is the point where Theorem \ref{theo:nec-suff-cont} plays a role.
-The following corollary (that is in the folklore) shows this fact: candidates that are roots of the unity are always continuous eigenvalues.
-Below we will comment about this result and strong orbit equivalence.
+The following corollary (that is in the folklore) shows that those candidates that are roots of unity are always continuous eigenvalues.